 During the lease term in Rockingham County

-During lease, the rental belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Rockingham County, the renter must allow us to come into the rental property.
-Some good reasons to go into rental are to:
+During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental home in Rockingham County, the renter must allow us to come into the rental home.
+Some justifiable reasons to come into rental are to:

 - Inspect the rental property,

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental property.
-However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Rockingham County.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before coming into the rental property.
+However, Nesbitt Realty can and will come into the rental without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Rockingham County.
 Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a handy source for landlords in Rockingham County
+a useful archive for property owners in Rockingham County

-- Before you rent out your rental in Rockingham County
+- Before you move a tenant into your rental in Rockingham County

 - Collections and evictions